mendix/docs/content/howtogeneral/mendixcloud/mxcloudv4.md

 We also recommend that your apps are built as [12-factor apps](https://12factor.net/).

 The main change will be for apps that use long-running scheduled events.
-Our recommendation is to split these up into smaller chunks and use the Amazon SQS connector to spread the work out over multiple instances.
+Our recommendation is to split these up into smaller chunks and use a queueing system like the Amazon SQS connector to spread the work out over multiple instances.

 Initially, the new platform is only for new applications.
 We will be starting a migration program in 2017.